cloudhouseid/cloudhouseid.github.io/PRIVACY-POLICY.md

 **Privacy Policy**

-[COMPANY-NAME] built the all app as an Ad Supported app.
-This SERVICE is provided by [COMPANY-NAME] at no cost and is intended for use as is.
+Cloudhouseid built the all app as an Ad Supported app.
+This SERVICE is provided by Cloudhouseid at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.